 If less appointments work best for your busy schedule, ask if an “all in one” dental appointment would work for you.
 You will have to have a companion driver bring you to your appointment and take you home.

 General Anesthesia is the deepest form of sedation.
 You will be completely unconscious.
 During the entire procedure you will be monitored by a Nurse Anesthetist to assure your vital signs are exactly where they should be.

-With this option you will need to fast, have a companion drive brings you to your appointment, return you home as well as remain with you until the anesthesia has completely worn off.
+With this option you will need to fast, have a companion drive bring you to your appointment, return you home as well as remain with you until the anesthesia has completely worn off.

-If you are interested in Dental Sedations options or whatever the reason call us today for a Complementary Sedation Consultation 480-909-4255.
-Although many may avoid extensive dental procedures, we all know that dental health affects overall health.
-Professionals at My Time Dental will discuss all your concerns and help you to decide what type of dental sedation is perfect for your individual needs.
+If you are interested in Dental Sedations or whatever the reason call us today for a Complimentary Sedation Consultation 480-909-4255.
+We will discuss all your concerns and help you to decide what type of dental sedation is perfect for your individual needs.